ASIA MARKETS: Nikkei Logs A 19% Gain For The Year, Its Biggest Since 2013

 "China remains an unknown," he added.
 "A sharper-than-expected moderation in growth could have negative implications for much of Asia."

-Elsewhere, Indonesia's JSX index jumped a further 0.8% in the morning session, putting it on pace for its ninth record closing high in the past 10 sessions.
+Elsewhere, Indonesia's JSX index jumped a further 0.7% on Friday, logging its ninth record closing high in the past 10 sessions.
 It has climbed 20% this year.
-And the Philippines' benchmark was recently up 1%, on pace for another record of its own.
-The PSEi has jumped 26% in 2017 after slight declines each of the past two years.
+And the Philippines' benchmark rose 0.3%, scoring a record of its own.
+The PSEi has jumped 25% in 2017 after slight declines each of the past two years.

-Beyond Japan, the region's only decliners were New Zealand, pulling back from Thursday's record close, and Australia, pulling back from a 10-year high.

-Oil futures, after a soft start in Asia Friday, commenced to build on Thursday's gains in the U.S. The U.S. and global benchmarks were each up 0.7% recently.

 (END) Dow Jones Newswires